chamathsilva/jekyllTest/_posts/2000-01-02-AppClinic.md

 ### What ?

-####GDG Android App Clinic **2015** is intended of giving a chance to show off the abilities in **android game development** for graduates and undergraduates to industry experts on android platform and other students.So if you are a knowledge seeker on android game development or if you are interested in learning game development, this would be a great opportunity for you to improve your knowledge.
+####Computer Science Society of University of Colombo in collaboration with Google Developer Group Sri Lanka pompously adduces you the **GDG Android App Clinic 2015**.
+GDG Android App Clinic is an annual event which lay before for the undergraduates all over the country the opportunity of painting the innovativeness on the canvas of Android Games encouraged by the reviews, experiences and supportiveness of the industry experts on android platforms.
+Our effort is to open the nation’s doors for a newer and an exciting tomorrow of ICT.